MLphile/gesture_based_youtube_control/README.md

 ```
 ### Saving data
 Run `main.py`.
 When the webcam video has loaded, press 'r' on the keyboard to activate the logging mode.
-By pressing '0' to '9', data get saved in a csv file (see example below); whereby the first column represents the class labels (pressed keys) and the other columns are the normalized keypoints and distances.
+By pressing '0' to '9', data get saved in `gestures.csv`; whereby the first column represents the class labels (pressed keys) and the other columns are the normalized keypoints and distances (see example below).
 To save class labels extending from '10' to potentially '35', you can press alphabet keys (capital letters) from 'A' to 'Z', respectively.
 If you change the number of classes, make sure to correspondingly update the variable `n_classes` in `model_architecture.py` file.

 <img src="https://user-images.githubusercontent.com/100664869/194744094-7ee8244c-a750-4339-bdd5-1f57f8226564.png">